gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note the `apply false` at the end of the plugin declaration.
 This instructs Gradle to resolve the plugin and make it available on the classpath, but not to apply it.

-### Incremental builds are more robust
+### Incremental build improvements

+#### Tracking changes in the task's code

-Previous versions of Gradle would consider a task up-to-date as long as its inputs and outputs remained unchanged.
-Gradle now also recognizes when _the code_ of a task or its dependencies changes between executions and properly marks the task as out-of-date.
+A task is up-to-date as long as its inputs and outputs remain unchanged.
+Previous versions of Gradle however did not consider _the code_ of the task as part of the inputs.
+Gradle now also recognizes when task, its actions, or its dependencies changes between executions and properly marks the task as out-of-date.

+#### Tracking changes in the order of input files

 Gradle now recognizes changes in the order of files for classpath properties as a reason to mark a task like `JavaCompile` out-of-date.
 The new `@OrderSensitive` annotation can be used on task input properties to turn this feature on in custom tasks.

+#### New task property annotations

+Since 3.0, every task property should specify its role via one of the task property annotations:

+* an input or output of the task (`@Input`, `@Nested`, `@InputDirectory`, `@OutputFile` etc.)
+* an injected service (`@Inject`)
+* a property that influences only the console output of the task (the new `@Console` annotation)
+* an internal property that should not be considered for up-to-date checks (the new `@Internal` annotation)

+When using the [`java-gradle-plugin`](https://docs.gradle.org/current/userguide/javaGradle_plugin.html), a warning is printed during validation for any task property that is not annotated.

+#### Tracking properties for input and output files

-From now on Gradle tracks which property each input and output file belongs to, and thus can recognize when files are moved between properties.
-Registering the property name works automatically for task input and output properties annotated with `@InputFiles`, `@OutputFile` etc. Input and output files registered via `TaskInputs.files()`, `TaskOutputs.dir()` and similar methods have a new mechanism to register the property name:
+From now on Gradle tracks which property each input and output file belongs to.
+With this improvement it can now recognize when files are moved between properties.
+Registering the property name works automatically for task input and output properties annotated with `@InputFiles`, `@OutputFile` etc.

+Input and output files registered via `TaskInputs.files()`, `TaskOutputs.dir()` and similar methods have a new mechanism to register the property name:

  ```groovy
  task example {